To-Do List: Picture Windows √

 Just to pile it on, I also discovered the next day that one of the windows isn't even square!
 I was wondering why it looked "off" to my eye, so I placed a framing square into one corner, and it's out by a quarter of an inch:

-To think this is from one of the top-rated manufacturers in the industry.
-They're replacing both of the big windows they got wrong—glad I'm not paying that bill.
+To think this is from one of the top-rated manufacturers in the industry...
+They were replaced on 6 February 2019.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.